 How to solve the loss of tooth enamel?

 The decrease in the density and complete or partial loss of enamel will end up compromising the denture, weakening it considerably giving place to a large number of bacteria, responsible for decay, among others.

 This layer degenerates by different factors: age, food, blows in the pieces and even by different types of pathologies.
+This means that you might need to visit a dentist like this well-known dentist in greeneville for a check-up just in case.
 However, we will teach you to prevent its loss or premature wear.